Xilinx/Vitis_Libraries/dsp/docs/src/user_guide/L2/func-conv-corr.rst

 Device Support
 ==============

-The Convolution/Correlation library element supports AIE and AIE-ML devices for all features, with the following differences:
+The Convolution/Correlation library element supports AIE, AIE-ML and AIE-MLv2 devices for all features, with the following differences:

-- The available round modes and the enumerated values of round modes differ between AIE and AIE-ML devices.
+- The available round modes and the enumerated values of round modes are the same for AIE-ML and AIE-MLv2 devices, but differ from those for AIE devices.
 See :ref:`COMPILING_AND_SIMULATING`.

 Supported Input Data Types
 ==========================